ejrbuss/markdown-to-txt/README.md

 markdownToTxt('Some *quoted* `*code*`'); // "Some quoted *code*"
 ```

-`markdownToTxt` allows for options object. to be passed as a second argument.
+`markdownToTxt` allows for options object to be passed as a second argument.
 The following options are available:

 | Option | Default | Description |
 |-|-|-|